-There is, however, the issue of Google and that fact that they “ended” header bidding in April of 2016 by opening up First Look to all DFP clients and beginning tests on exchange bidding in Dynamic Allocation – basically their own version of header bidding that allows publishers to bring in programmatic bids before sending an ad request to the ad server, in this case, Google’s DoubleClick for Publishers (DFP).
+There is, however, the issue of Google and the fact that they “ended” header bidding in April of 2016 by opening up First Look to all DFP clients and beginning tests on exchange bidding in Dynamic Allocation – basically, their own version of header bidding that allows publishers to bring in programmatic bids before sending an ad request to the ad server, in this case, Google’s DoubleClick for Publishers (DFP).
 As mentioned previously, this will be a server-side implementation, which will improve page-load time.

 There’s no doubt that Google’s recent actions have had an impact on the industry, but until Google’s DFP holds 100% market share (currently estimated to hold about 30%), there will always be room for others to lead the way in header bidding innovations.

 And as for client-side header bidding, there are a number of opportunities for improvement, with resolving the latency issue being one of the main ones.